Skill Demand Index

 Which roles need Excel/Google Sheets most:

-Other positions drive 40% of demand.
-Marketing and Data Analysis also frequently list Excel/Google Sheets as a requirement.
-Skills commonly paired with Excel/Google Sheets include SQL.
+Marketing positions drive 38% of demand.
+Other and Operations also frequently list Excel/Google Sheets as a requirement.
+Skills commonly paired with Excel/Google Sheets include SQL and Customer Behavior Analysis.

 Depth Level Distribution